Back

 REST

-REST is built around the principles of stateless communication and standard HTTP methods.
-It is very easy to set up and very lightweight, which is why it has become the standard technology on the market.
+REST is built on the principles of stateless communication and standard HTTP methods.
+It’s easy to set up and lightweight, which is why it’s become the industry standard.

 But...
 There are different implementations and most of the ones I have seen do not fulfil the REST standards.
 It does not force you to follow any specific guidance.
 As a result, many interfaces become a complete mess.